Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions - ExBulletin

 This is a huge gap that has been going on for years, Mack said.
 If crowdfunding can be stopped, it could be a game changer.
 Post offices cannot function without this money.

 Levi established the Meitarim farm in 2021 in the South Hebron Hills, according to a contract between him and the local regional council, shared with The Associated Press by the anti-settlement watchdog group Peace Now.
-The development of the posts was helped by the creation of a campaign on the website JGive, started by a non-profit organization, which raised nearly $6,000.
+The development of the posts was helped by creating a campaign on the website JGive, started by a non-profit organization, which raised almost $6,000.

 As the post took place, more than 300 people from four nearby Palestinian villages fled their homes, citing violence by Levi and other settlers, Peace Now said.

-Note: This story was first published on February 22, 2024.
-It was updated on February 23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to be over $31,000, not $2,500.